Whether you’ve been practicing for two years or two decades, you might be wondering where to go next in your OTA career.

 In all OT practice areas, it is important to have a trauma-informed lens.
 But, this is especially true in pelvic health.
 This certification helps pelvic floor therapists bridge the gap between hands-on techniques and transformative healing.
 This course is hosted by Lindsey Vestal and Lara Desrosiers.

-Time: 30 hours (includes 15 hours of coaching calls)
+Time: 30 hours (includes 8 hours of live support calls)

 What if my supervising therapist does not have the same certification?

-This is a question that has popped up several times, and it’s a really good question.
-Unfortunately, there aren’t any good answers that offer much clarity on the issue.
+This question pops up frequently here at OT Potential, and it’s a good one.
+Unfortunately, we don’t have an answer that offers much clarity.
 We encourage you to get in contact with your state licensing board for further guidance.
-And, if you have any insights, please share them in the comments section for us!
-Hopefully, we can crowdsource some answers!
+And, if you have any insights, please share them in the comment section below!
+Hopefully, we can crowdsource some answers.

-What does it take to bridge to from an OTA to an OT degree?
+What does it take to bridge to from an OTA degree to an OT degree?

-As you can see, there are many ways to advance your practice and demonstrate advanced competencies.
-If you seek greater autonomy, or want to go into teaching, consider becoming an OTR.
-OTA-to-OT bridge programs are designed for the working professional, and can offer a combination of distance learning and on-site classes.
+As you can see, there are many ways to advance your practice and demonstrate advanced competencies as an OTA.
+If you seek greater autonomy—or want to go into teaching—then you might want to consider becoming an OTR.
+OTA-to-OT bridge programs are designed for the working professional, often offering a combination of distance learning and on-site classes.

-Some bridge programs allow transfer of previous course credits, fieldwork, and work experience toward the program requirements to help lower your time and financial burden.
+Some bridge programs allow you to apply previous course credits, fieldwork, and work experience toward the program requirements to help reduce the time and cost burden.

-This website provides a thorough breakdown of the transition from OTA to OTR, including the pros and cons, the financials, and additional links.
+This website provides a thorough breakdown of the transition from OTA to OTR, including pros and cons, key financial considerations, and additional links.

 Here is one example of a bridge program based in Massachusetts (Bay Path University).
 It offers a blend of online coursework and on-site participation every other weekend.